Phosphor-cell/Web_I-Assignment1/README.md

 **Operability**: An accessibility issue that we identified was that there was no keyboard navigation.
 We fixed this by allowing the user to navigate our website using the 'Tab' key as well as styled our 'focus ring' to make it colour-blind friendly.
 We did not implement a 'Skip to Main Content' solution as our navigation bar only has three items, however as we continue to add more webpages and our navigation bar increases in size, it would be something we would implement for accessibility users to improve keyboard navigation and bypass repetitive content.

-**Understandability**: An accessibility issue that we encountered for understandability was that the font size was the same for every screen size.
-We fixed this issue by adjusting the font size (larger screens require larger text size).
+**Understandability**: An accessibility issue that we encountered was that the font size was the same for every screen size.
+This can cause issues because fixed font sizes may appear too large on smaller devices and too small on larger devices.
+We fixed this issue by adjusting the font size depending on the screen size (Larger devices have a larger font size and smaller devices have a smaller font).

 **Robustness**: An accessibility issue that we encountered was that different browsers may have not render the elements consistently.
 We fixed this by creating a normalize.css file to fix browser inconsistencies and enhance accessibility.